brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 **3. Versatility Across Architectures**

-It Supports Windows, macOS, and Linux.
+Ailoy supports Windows, macOS, and Linux.
 And it works with both Python and Node.js environment.

 We're continuously expanding our platform and language coverage to make Ailoy available wherever developers build.